sketchplugins/plugin-directory/README.md

 - [Symbol Merger](https://github.com/franklymrshankly/Symbol-Merger), by Jonathan Tran: A Sketch plugin that merges duplicate symbols
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
-- [SymbolNameSync](https://github.com/griffin-stewie/SymbolNameSync), by griffin-stewie: This Sketch plugin gives you syncing names between Symbol masters and their instances.
+- [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
 - [Symbols Manager](https://gumroad.com/l/sketch-symbols-manager), by Jaer Pollux: A fast and easy way to manage all your symbols.
 No more hassle with long and complex symbols name, or renaming tons of symbols because you misspelled a folder name.
 - [Sympli](https://sympli.io), by Sympli: Perfect your collaboration with Sympli.
 Share specs and assets, then inspect designs and make pixel-perfect apps faster online or with plugins for Android Studio and Xcode.
 - [Sync To Slides](https://websiddu.github.io/sync-to-slides/), by Siddhartha: Sync to Slides is a Sketch plugin that will help you upload your artboards to Google Slides directly without an export step
 - [System Styles](https://github.com/sebcglbailey/sketch-system-styles), by Seb Bailey: Generate all the text styles you'll need, including alignment and colour.
 - [Table of Contents](https://github.com/youwenliang/table-of-contents), by You-Wen Liang (Mark): Sketch plugin for generating table of contents for documentations
+- [Tabula Rasa](https://github.com/avk/sketch-tabula-rasa), by Arthur Klepchukov: Add blank backgrounds to transparent artboards
 - [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
 No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [Textbox Fit Content](https://github.com/juliussohn/sketch-textbox-fit-content), by Julius Sohn: This plugin sets the height of a selected text layer or all text layers in a selected group to it's content's height.